Cervical cancer

 Cervical cancer often develops slowly, and early changes may not cause obvious symptoms.
 Being aware of potential warning signs - and acting on them promptly - can make a significant difference to outcomes.

-For effective cervical cancer prevention and risk reduction, you should be aware of what to look out for and if you have any of these symptoms, don’t be embarrassed, talk to your Primary Care Physician or gynecologist straight away.
+For effective cervical cancer prevention and risk reduction, you should be aware of what to look out for and if you have any of these symptoms, don’t be embarrassed, seek medical advice straight away.

-If any of the symptoms below are new, persistent, or unusual for you, it’s important to speak to your Primary Care Physician or gynecologist as soon as possible.
+If any of the symptoms below are new, persistent, or unusual for you, it’s important to speak to your healthcare provider or gynecologist as soon as possible.

 The symptoms to look out for are: